 Every student should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
 This can be through a range of enrichment activities including visiting speakers, mentoring and job shadowing schemes.
 Every year, from the age of 12 onwards, students should participate in at least one meaningful visit at the work-place in which the student learns about the nature of the work and skills required to be successful.

 Our report found that (in comparison to 81% of European schools) only 0.001% of Indian schools are offering their students a meaningful experience of the workplace by the end of class 11-12th.
-Every student from class 11 onwards should have a minimum one part-time summer work experience to help their exploration of employability skills and expansion of networks.
+Every student from class 11 onwards should have a minimum of one part-time summer work experience to help their exploration of employability skills and expansion of networks.
 By the age of 18, every student should have had one further such experience, additional to any part-time jobs they may have.

 By the age of 15, all students should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and the workplace.
-This should include at least two visits to different universities/institutes to meet staff and students.
+This includes both academic and vocational routes and learning in schools, colleges,

 Every student should have opportunities to meet with a career professional, whenever significant study or career choices are being made.
 Every student should have at least one such interaction by the age of 14, and the opportunity for a further meeting by the age of 17.

 1. Personalised career planning and dashboard.

 2. Education & training pathways for each student.